snowyu/property-manager.js/README.md

 ### Make your class manage the properties

-there are two ways to make your class manage the attributes.
+there are three ways to make your class manage the attributes.

 * Class inherits from
   * inherits from PropertyManager directly.